Table of Contents[Hide][Show]

 With so much to experience, I could have spent a month exploring New Mexico.
 And if the kids get antsy in between stops, these road trip games will keep them entertained.

 Foodies can follow along enticing culinary trails like the Breakfast Burrito Byway.
 And the Green Chile Cheeseburger Trail will introduce you to New Mexico’s culinary staple—the spicy chile.

 In and around the state’s major cities of Las Cruces, Albuquerque, and Santa Fe more adventures await.
+For example, Gallup NM is a classic Route 66 destination.
 From tequila tastings to the trail of Billy the Kid, hot air balloons, museums showcasing the artwork of Georgia O’Keefe and snow-covered mountains for skiing—New Mexico has it all.

 Explore more of what the southwest has to offer with these TravelingMom Southwest US Destinations guides and tips.
 What would you do on a New Mexico road trip?